JetixWP/really-simple-featured-video/readme.txt

 With Really Simple Featured Video you get a metabox at posts, pages & products edit screen at the very bottom and a very similar interface as you're used to with featured image.

 You get a really simple settings page which has all the controls you need for managing featured videos throughout your site.
 Explore it yourself for a better look or take a look at screenshots below.

+#### *NEW* Youtube, Dailymotion & Vimeo Embed Support

+You can now embed videos from Youtube, Dailymotion & Vimeo directly at each post/page/product or any custom type that supports featured images.

 #### WooCommerce Support